 (2) If «Customer Name»’s Slice-to-Load Delivery in a month is less than its RSO for such month, but «Customer Name»’s Actual Slice Output Energy (ASOE) for the month is less than 107.5 percent of its RSO, and «Customer Name»’s monthly Slice-to-Load Delivery is greater than 92.5 percent of its ASOE for such month, then «Customer Name» shall have satisfied the RSO Test for such month.

-5.6.2.5 Conditions Under Which BPA May Deem «Customer Name» to Have Satisfied the RSO Test
+5.6.2.5 Conditions Under Which BPA May Deem Customer to Have Satisfied the RSO Test

 (1) If «Customer Name» has not satisfied the requirements of the RSO Test pursuant to section 5.6.2.4, then «Customer Name» may, within 14 calendar days after BPA provides «Customer Name» with written notice of the RSO Test results pursuant to section 5.6.2.3, provide BPA with data that demonstrates «Customer Name» took reasonable and prudent actions to otherwise satisfy the RSO Test for such month.
 Such data may include analysis indicating «Customer Name» satisfied the RSO Test in each of two distinct periods of ten or more consecutive days within the month.
 If Power Services determines such data and/or analysis demonstrates such compliance, then BPA shall deem «Customer Name» to have satisfied the RSO Test for such month.
 BPA shall have the sole discretion to determine whether «Customer Name» shall be deemed to have satisfied the RSO Test pursuant to this section 5.6.2.5(1).
 BPA shall, no later than 14 calendar days following the day «Customer Name» provides such supporting data and/or analysis, notify «Customer Name», in writing, of its decision as to whether or not «Customer Name» shall be deemed to have satisfied the RSO Test, and the basis for such decision.